Super Bowl XXXI: Super Bowl pregame news and notes

 To honor former NFL commissioner Pete Rozelle, who died on December 6, 1996, each player wore a special helmet decal with Rozelle's signature, "Pete", printed across the NFL logo.
 Tributes to Rozelle were also published in the game program.

 Starting with this game, through Super Bowl XXXVII, the Super Bowl logo was painted at the 50-yard line, and the teams' helmets were placed on the 30-yard lines.
 In the past Super Bowl games since Super Bowl VI, the NFL logo was painted on the 50-yard line, except for Super Bowls XXV and XXIX.
 The Super Bowl XXV logo was painted at midfield, and the NFL 75th Anniversary logo was painted at midfield in Super Bowl XXIX.
 The league started to put the NFL logo at midfield again for Super Bowl XXXVIII.

 Coincidentally, the first Super Bowl appearance for the Patriots was also in the Superdome and against an NFC Central team on the same calendar day (January 26).
 In Super Bowl XX, the Patriots lost to the Chicago Bears, whose rivalry with the Packers is said to be the NFL's oldest.
+Also, this was the second time that the Packers faced a team from Boston for the league championship.
+The only other occurrence was in the 1936 NFL Championship Game, in which the Packers defeated the then-Boston Redskins.

 As the designated home team, the Packers wore their home green uniforms and gold pants, while the Patriots went with their road white uniforms and silver pants.